Kaluzy/git_practice/README.txt

 Hey Git and GitHub!
-Here I came
+Here I came baby!!!
+Connection b/n Git Bash and Github has been successful